kgryte/github-get/README.md

 #### query.interval

 Attribute defining a poll [interval](https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/setInterval) for repeatedly querying the Github API.
-The interval should be in units of `milliseconds`.D efault: `3600000` (1hr).
+An `interval` should be in units of `milliseconds`.
+Default: `3600000` (1hr).

 ``` javascript
 query.interval = 60000; // 1 minute